 Field of Screams – Victor, MT

-A Western Montana haunted attraction.
+This Western Montana haunted attraction opens October 1, 2014.
 Start in the haunted corn field, find your way around the farm and then get finished off in the ghost town.
+It’s open Wednesday, Friday and Saturday plus October 15-18th.
 In 2013, they also started offering daylight hours with an unhaunted cornfield, wagon rides, hay bale tower and playground.
 Kids admission is $6.
 Adult (without pumpkin) is $4.
 Located 4.5 miles south of Victor and 30 minutes south of Missoula.

 Fritz Corn Maze – Kalispell, MT

-They open for corn field fun Friday through Sunday starting in mid-September.
-They also host a haunted trail for three evenings near Halloween.
+They open for corn field fun Friday through Sunday starting on Aug 30, 2014.
+They also host a haunted trail for four evenings near Halloween.
+In 2014, that will be October 24, 25, 31 and Nov 1.
 Other activities include culvert slides, cow train, bale maze and bean bag toss.
 Admission is $5 for ages 5 and up.
 Children 4 and under are free.